l-plan/elfproef_plan/README.md

 * it calls ElfProef.new(@value).validRek() to check a bank-account-number

+* it calls ElfProef.new(@value).validLoonheffingennummer() to check a tax-number

-To use these client-side checks, just add a class "checkMyBsn" or "checkMyRekening" to your input-field.
+To use these client-side checks, just add a class "checkMyBsn","checkMyRekening" or "checkMyLoonheffing" to your input-field.
-Add a div with class "rekening_message" or "bsn_message" to yout form to display the returned message.
+Add a div with class "rekening_message", "bsn_message" or "loonheffing_message" to your form to display the returned message.

 The code can be included by requiring elfproef_plan, or just the elfproef-file: